ARA1028 : Prehistoric Britain

 Assessment Rationale And Relationship

 The first section of the module (Palaeolithic, Mesolithic, Neolithic) is assessed by a single essay.
 This is supported by a formative assessment involving submission of an essay plan and bibliography, followed by discussion with module leader.
-The second essay question will required the student to address the Bronze or Iron Age.
-Quizes embeded in lecture materials will enable students to test their knowledge and understanding.
+The second essay question will cover the Bronze Age or Iron Age.

 The above arrangements provide for a structured progression through the module content and a close connection between the material covered, the learning outcomes, and the assessment.